ctrl-exec - Security Operations

 cp -a /etc/ctrl-exec /etc/ctrl-exec.compromised.$(date +%Y%m%d)

-ctrl-exec setup-ca # generates new CA key and cert ctrl-exec setup-ctrl-exec # generates new ctrl-exec cert signed by new CA ```
+ced setup-ca # generates new CA key and cert ced setup-ctrl-exec # generates new dispatcher cert signed by new CA ```

 3. Distribute the new CA cert to all agents.
 This cannot be done via ctrl-exec (the agents do not trust the new CA yet).
 Use SSH or configuration management tooling to push /etc/ctrl-exec/ca.crt to /etc/ctrl-exec-agent/ca.crt on each agent.